integratop/gitlab-org-charts-mirror/doc/charts/registry/_index.md

 #### Manage the database

-See the [Container registry metadata database](metadata_database.md) page for more information about creating the database.
+See the [Container registry metadata database](metadata_database.md) page for more information about creating and maintaining the database.

 ### `gc` property